British rule in the Lushai Hills: First political movements

-Neville Edward Parry
+Nevill Edward Parry

-N.E Parry was suprtinedent of the Lushai Hills from 1924 to 1928.
+Nevill Edward Parry was superintendent of the Lushai Hills from 1924 to 1928.
 In 1926, the villagers of Chhinchhip complained to Parry about the oppression of their chief Hmingliana and the khawchhiar (village writer) Hrangchhuma.
 They requested for the dismissal of the two individuals.
 However Parry punished the complaints by fining every family while a fine was imposed on Hmingliana of a mithun.
 Similarly a complaint by villagers in Reiek and Tuahzawl had lodged complaints against their chiefs in connection with village inscriptions which was sought to be pocketed by the chiefs.

 Parry functioned on a basis of empowering the chiefs and the institution of chieftainship.
 Parry attempt to bring back the institution of the zawlbuk.
 The Zawlbuk was in its decline and not used with the onset of Christianity and modernization.
 Zorema argues that the institutions was a symbol of traditionalism and autocratic rule by chiefs.
 The Christian parents preferred to keep their sons home on account of the conditions being better for education.
 Parry would order that all villages larger 25 houses should maintain a zawlbuk.
 Parry also stopped the tradition of subdividing the land of the chiefs to disempower more chiefs and restrain the influence of petty headsmen.
 Complaints had also risen on the conduct of circle interpreters who demanded eggs, fowls, and goats through the chiefs who would tax the subjects.
 Parry put an end to this by requiring the circle interpreters to pay for what they received on tour through an order on 13 November 1926.
 Parry codified hnatlan which was voluntary labour for the chiefs in constructing their houses or private works.
 Furthermore, Parry codified upas and ramhuals to follow the chief on journeys as a customary law.

 The judicial power of chiefs were also being undermined with kohran upas who would hold cases and settle disputes between individuals.
 Parry codified another policy that upas have no authority to hold or settle cases and that the authority is only granted to chiefs and the courts in Aizawl and Lungleh.
 Parry also refused to grant review to the decisions made by chiefs in the settlement of customary courts when individuals appealed to him as superintdent.